 App developers will have to disclose what data they collect, use or share such as location data, personal information, financial information, health information, messages, photos, videos, audio files, calendar events, contacts, files, documents, app activity and more.

-Almost all of these data types fall under the same categories listed in major data and privacy protection laws, such as Europe's General Data Protection Regulation (GDPR) and California's Consumer Privacy Act (CCPA).
+Almost all of these data types fall under the same categories listed in major data and privacy protection laws, such as Europe's General Data Protection Regulation (GDPR) and California's Consumer Privacy Act (CCPA/CPRA).

 With that said, here are the categories and data types about which you need to be aware.